 It’s A Shame

 There are many proverbs and biblical quotes that address those that judge including “Don’t judge a book by its cover.”
-Another well-known one is “Don’t judge a man until you’ve walked a mile in his shoes;” HaveUHeard there are over 100 biblical quotes about judging one another?
+Another infamous one is “Don’t judge a man until you’ve walked a mile in his shoes.”
+HaveUHeard there are over 100 biblical quotes about judging one another?
 Judaism, the religion I identify with, includes laws and obligations that people judge one another fairly, and with loving-kindness.

-What we should be most concerned about is this mentality that it is acceptable to engage in shaming for no other purpose than to make someone feel bad about themselves.
-It is the unintended result and what may eventually be the bane of social media.
+For a company or brand, using social media has become complicated.
+It is often a battle to support a cause or stand up for a belief without repercussions.
+Brands that rely on digital media to promote their business face a double-edged sword.
+Standing up for a cause may lead to attacks from those that hold an opposing view.
+The larger concern is this mentality that it is acceptable to engage in shaming for no other purpose than to make someone feel bad about themselves.
+It is the unintended result, and what may eventually be the bane, of social media.

 I still use social media for my business, for recipes, for fashion ideas, for travel, for many varied interests.
 Consequently, I try to carefully vet out the fictitious comments and vitriol.
 Still, it’s a shame we tolerate this type of behavior.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.